pasqualerossi/NetPractice/2nd Level/README.md

 - Same number as Interface B1, except the last number has to be different.

 ### Interface B1 Mask
-- Make sure the mas number is the same as Interace A1's Mask Number
+- Make sure the mask number is the same as Interace A1's Mask Number

 ### Interface C1 IP
 - Same number as Interface D1 IP, except the last number